Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

-\end{widetext} The integral in Eq. \ref{fbardinf} is convergent for all $h\ge 0$ provided $\beta \bar{p}^{2}<\tfrac{1}{2}$.
-This result establishes the necessary condition for the second-order truncation of the virial series to be exact as $d \to \infty$.
-At sufficiently large values of $\bar{p}$ higher-order orientational correlations among dipoles indeed emerge and, via the dipolar interaction, many-body positional correlations are indirectly generated, rendering many-body contributions dominant in the virial series.
-By noting that the integral in Eq. \ref{fbardinf} coincides with the moment-generating function $M_{\tilde{Z}}(t)$ of the random variable $\tilde{Z}=[\tilde{\theta}_i \tilde{\theta}_j-\hat{d}_i \cdot \hat{d}_j]$, evaluated with respect to the bivariate Gaussian distribution of $\mathbf{t}_{ij}$ defined above, Eq. \ref{fbardinf} can be written as
+\end{widetext} The integral in Eq. \ref{fbardinf} converges for all $h\ge 0$ provided $\beta \bar{p}^{2}<\tfrac{1}{2}$, thereby identifying the necessary condition for the second-order truncation of the virial series to be exact in the limit $d \to \infty$.
+For sufficiently large values of $\bar{p}$ higher-order orientational correlations among dipoles indeed emerge.
+Through the dipolar interaction, these correlations also induce effective correlations among particle positions, causing higher-order terms in the virial expansion to become dominant.
+The integral in Eq. \ref{fbardinf} coincides with the moment-generating function $M_{\tilde{Z}}(t)$ of the random variable

+evaluated with respect to the bivariate Gaussian distribution of $\mathbf{t}_{ij}$ defined above.
+Eq. \ref{fbardinf} can thus be written as